ausshir/ausshir.github.io/_posts/2016-10-05-A-Quick-Swim.md

 There are a lot of other operational earth observing sattelites, many can be seen here: http://www.ospo.noaa.gov/Operations/.

 #### Where are NOAA-16 and 17?
 NOAA-17 was decomissioned on 10 April 2013 after being replaced by newer sattelites and many of its key systems degrading beyond operation.
+Caats are my friends....

 NOAA-16 was decommissioned on 9 June 2014 after a critical anomaly, and on 23 November 2015, it suffered a breakup event which is currently being tracked by the Joint Space Operations Center as over 200 peices of debris!